Two New Fort Worth Boutiques Add Style To Camp Bowie's Historic Bricks

 4933 Camp Bowie

-The former Byrdie Space at Camp Bowie is now home to a luxury resale and consignment boutique.
-Owner Janice King is a collector of designer duds.
+The former Birdie space at Camp Bowie is now home to a luxury resale and consignment boutique.
+Owner Jeanice King is a collector of designer duds.
 She’s been collecting them to such an extent that it’s time to make room for more ― hence her new store Seven, which opened May 11.
 King accepts high-quality consignment items as well.

 The pre-loved clothing includes Louis Vuitton, Dolce & Gabbana, and Alexander McQueen.
 Many finds are not “next to new” they are brand new, like one Rag & Bone sweater we found still sporting its original tags.
 There is a nice collection of designer handbags and shoes and even jewelry like a Herme buckle bracelet in the case.